Getting started with Device Usage policies

 By default, the Global Policy Group includes a preconfigured Device Usage policy, which is set to Inactive.
 Although you can activate the policy in the Global Policy Group, best practice is to create custom policy groups and activate each policy group's Device Usage policy, as required.

-IMPORTANT Data is available for device activity that occurred after the activation date of the Device Usage policy.
-Also, you need to wait at least a few days after activating the policy before you can see any device usage information in the Absolute console.
+Data is available for device activity that occurred after the activation date of the Device Usage policy.
+Also, you need to wait at least a few days after activating the policy before you can see any device usage information in the Secure Endpoint Console.
 Device usage data is retained in the system for one year.